Skip to main content

 Main Industries

-Food processing, garments, textiles, shoes
+Food processing, garments, textiles, shoes, electronics, manufacturing and logistics

 GDP Growth